 You can read more and book your place here.

 Exciting news!
-Yoga is back, we are trialling three sessions of Gentle Seated Yoga hosted by Meg Hughes on Friday 1st, 8th and 15th August from 2-2:30pm.
+Yoga is back.
+Join our Gentle Seated Yoga sessions hosted by Meg Hughes on Fridays from 2-2:30pm.

 Join us for gentle, slow, relaxing movement and yoga postures from your chair (or bed/standing if you prefer!) specially designed for people with MCAS.
 Ease yourself into the weekend, relieve pain and tension, and focus on your mind and body.
 There is absolutely no previous yoga experience required, this event is designed for all levels.